ml-jku/hopfield-layers/index.md

 usemathjax: true
 ---

-This blog post explains the paper [Hopfield Networks is All You Need][arxiv-paper] and the corresponding new PyTorch [Hopfield layer][github-repo].
+This blogpost explains the paper [Hopfield Networks is All You Need][arxiv-paper] and the corresponding new PyTorch [Hopfield layer][github-repo].

 ## Main contributions
 We introduce a new energy function and a corresponding new update rule which is guaranteed to converge to a local minimum of the energy function.